Joannaraygoza/casa-jobs/.github/CONTRIBUTING.md

 The frontend service is hosted on port 3000.
 Again, you'll be able to see this service by going to `http://http://0.0.0.0:3000/`.

-❗Sometimes you'll receive a Docker error due to too many containers.
+❗Sometimes you'll receive a Docker error due to too many containers or dependencies running at a time.
 Try this command to troubleshoot before reaching out for help.
 ```bash
 > docker system prune
 ```